 Some people call it lavender blue, although it's not exactly either of these colors.
 It's clean, it's complicated, it's dreamy.
+It's periwinkle, that luscious mix of pink and blue, warm and cool, boy and girl, intense and subtle, yin and yang.

 My infatuation with this color started 10 years ago.
 A client wanted a room painted a color to match a -- get this -- chip of paint from a door in France.
 He carried it all the way back to North Carolina in his wallet.